qbrilliance/qristal-core/docs/md/vqe.md

 Let us now focus on a physical Hamiltonian matrix, where the ground state energy is known.
 The following represents the $N$ = 2 (two-qubit) deuteron Hamiltonian: `5.907 - 2.1433 X0X1 - 2.1433 Y0Y1 + .21829 Z0 - 6.125 Z1`.
 The energy is known to be -1.74886 in sector $q$ = 1 and in the same energy unit as the Hamiltonian elements.

 Now, imagine you intend to run VQE for the above with initial angle $\theta_1$ = 0.11, choosing the particle sector 1, setting the classical optimizer to the non-linear [Nelder-Mead](https://en.wikipedia.org/wiki/Nelder%E2%80%93Mead_method) method with 100 maximum function evaluations and 1.0e-5 function tolerance.
-The notebook attached below shows how this is done in QB SDK:
+The notebook attached below shows how this is done in Qristal:

 [SDK_Deuteron2aswap.ipynb](../static/notebooks/SDK_Deuteron2aswap.ipynb)